Chicago race riot of 1919: The Riot

 The Chicago riot lasted almost a week, ending only after the Government of Illinois deployed nearly 6,000 Illinois Army National Guard troops around the Black Belt to prevent further white attacks.
-The majority of the rioting, murder, and arson committed by white ethnic groups attacking the Black Belt on the South Side, while most of the casualties and property damage were suffered by black Chicagoans.
+The majority of the rioting, murder, and arson was committed by white ethnic groups attacking the Black Belt on the South Side, while most of the casualties and property damage were suffered by black Chicagoans.
 Newspaper accounts noted numerous attempts at arson.
 For instance, on July 31, more than 30 arson fires were started in the Black Belt before noon, while rioters stretched cables across the streets to keep out fire trucks.
 The Chicago mayor's office was informed of a plan to burn down the black area and run its residents out of town.
 There were also sporadic violent attacks in other parts of the city, including the Chicago Loop.
-Because of the rioting, 38 people died (23 African American and 15 white), and another 537 were injured, two-thirds of them African American; African-American Patrolman John W. Simpson was the only policeman killed in the riot.
+Because of the rioting, 38 people died (23 African American and 15 white), and another 537 were injured, two-thirds of them African American; African-American patrolman John W. Simpson was the only policeman killed in the riot.
 Approximately 1,000 residents were left homeless after the fires.
-Many African American families left by train during the riot, returning to their families in the South.
+Many African-American families left by train during the riot, returning to their families in the South.

 To help restore order, Chief of Police John J. Garrity closed "all places where men congregate for other than religious purposes".
 Illinois Governor Frank Lowden authorized the deployment of the 11th Illinois Infantry Regiment and its machine gun company, as well as the 1st, 2nd and 3rd reserve militia, a total of 3,500 men.
 The Cook County Sheriff deputized between 1,000 and 2,000 ex-soldiers to help keep the peace.
 With the reserves and militia guarding the Black Belt, the city arranged for emergency provisions to provide its residents with food.
 White groups delivered food and supplies to the line established by the military, who passed them on to African Americans for distribution within the Black Belt.
 While industry was closed, the packing plants arranged to deliver pay to certain places in the city so that African-American men could pick up their wages.